Detecting Brute Force Attacks with Splunk

 This gave me individual failed login attempts, but brute force detection requires grouping them.

-Step 3: Identify Suspicious Spikes
+3: Identify Suspicious Spikes

 Afterwards, I built a query that groups failed logins by source IP (src) and counts them over time.